-Let's start with what we mean by a career and a family.
+Let’s first say what we mean by a career and a family.

-Is a career about reaching the corner office?
-Is it about a title or a paycheck?
+Is having a successful career about reaching the corner office?
+Is it about a title and a paycheck?
 Or is it about using your inner drive to create and work on something that you are passionate about?

 Does ‘having a family’ mean you are with your family every single moment and there’s nothing they can do without you?
 Or is it about being fully present with your parenting and become a role model to your children?

 Same goes for the family.
-Just because you run around like a headless chicken, fulfilling everyone's needs, attending Christmas bake-fairs and packing organic apples in lunch boxes, this doesn't guarantee you are present, having a deep capacity to love and guide them through life.
-And just because your house is perfectly tidy at all times doesn't necessarily make you a great role model.
+Just because you run around like a headless chicken, fulfilling everyone’s needs, attending Christmas bake-fairs and packing organic apples in lunch boxes, doesn’t guarantee you are fully present.
+Or that you have capacity to love and guide them through life.
+And just because your house is perfectly tidy at all times doesn’t necessarily make you a great role model.
 (But it might make you a saint!)

 Marisa, a DrivenWoman member in Switzerland, didn’t want to leave her kids behind for anything ordinary.
 She defined her best outcome for her career and 6 months later got her dream job.
 She said she only wanted to work 40% and she got the job.
 She’s a researcher, women’s ambassador in AI and last week she did her TEDx talk.

-Just because you don't work all hours doesn't mean you can't have the impact you want.
-I interviewed Marisa to learn how she managed to 'have it all', watch the video here.
+Just because you don’t work all hours doesn’t mean you can’t have the impact you want.
+I interviewed Marisa to learn how she managed to having it all, watch the video here.

 We tend to think there are women out there who are living in this perfect harmony and balance every day.
 Perhaps you think I’m one of those miracle women.
 Let me break it to you, I’m not, and I’m pretty sure there are no such miracle women out there.